Special Kitty Cat Food Review Summary

 Who Makes Special Kitty and Where Is It Produced?

 Special Kitty is a Walmart-exclusive line, and it’s difficult to find much information on its manufacturing history.
-It appears that the manufacturer has changed several times in its existence, but as best we can tell, the food is currently made by J.M.
-Smucker.
+It appears that the manufacturer has changed several times, but J.M.
+Smucker currently makes it.

 J.M.
-Smucker owns several manufacturing facilities, including ones in Alabama, Kansas, and New York.
+Smucker owns several manufacturing facilities in Alabama, Kansas, and New York.
 We’re not sure which one Special Kitty is made in, but all of the facilities make inexpensive, mass-produced pet foods like Meow Mix, 9Lives, and Kibbles ‘n Bits.

-Special Kitty was previously owned by a variety of companies, including Mars PetCare, Doane Pet Care, and Big Heart Pet Brands.
-Some of these definitely produced the food overseas (including China), but it doesn’t look as if J.M.
+Special Kitty was previously owned by Mars PetCare, Doane Pet Care, and Big Heart Pet Brands.
+Some of the companies produced the food overseas (including China), but it doesn’t look as if J.M.
 Smucker does so today.

 Which Types of Cats Is Special Kitty Best Suited For?